Paul McCallum (gridiron football): BC Lions (V)

-Saskatchewan Roughriders (III)
+Saskatchewan Roughriders (V)

 On July 1, 2015, McCallum signed with the Saskatchewan Roughriders.
 He played in 14 games, making 29 of 36 field goal attempts before being deactivated for the final three games of the season in favour of Tyler Crapigna.
 McCallum was released on December 21, 2015.

-BC Lions (IV)
+BC Lions (VI)

 On March 7, 2016, McCallum signed a one-day contract to retire as a member of the BC Lions.
 He remained retired for about eight months before re-signing with the BC Lions prior to the last game of the 2016 regular season.

 McCallum was announced as a member of the Canadian Football Hall of Fame 2022 class on June 21, 2022.